Will I Lose My Job Because of a DUI?

 As a practical matter, if your job involves traveling and you must rent cars in destination cities, the DUI arrest itself can cause huge problems.
-Recall that upon a DUI arrest with a breath test of .08 or higher or a breath test refusal, the Department of Licensing issues a suspension that becomes effective 60 days after the arrest (be sure to timely request a hearing to fight the suspension).
+Recall that upon a DUI arrest with a breath test of .08 or higher or a breath test refusal, the Department of Licensing issues a suspension that becomes effective 30 days after the arrest (be sure to timely request a hearing to fight the suspension).
 The driver can apply for an “ignition interlock license” and the “employer exception” that will permit the driver to drive on company business, even vehicles that are rented pursuant to business.
-However, there is a practical proble because the ignition interlock license doesn’t look like a license at all — it is a full size sheet of paper that declares itself to be a license.
-Click here to see the ignition interlock license, and ask yourself whether a car rental company will rent a vehicle when this license is presented by the driver.
-Additionally, the ignition interlock license itself cautions the driver that the license may or may not be valid in any other state.
-For business travelers, many of these considerations mitigate in favor of requesting a hearing to contest the administrative suspension.
+However, there is a practical problem because some rental companies might refuse to rent to a person who has a restricted license of this type.
+Additionally, the DOL advises that the interlock license may or may not be recognized by other states.
+These and other considerations make it advisable to timely request a DOL hearing to contest the administrative suspension.
 A victory at this hearing would avoid all of the above problems unless there ultimately is a conviction on the underlying DUI.

 There are some careers that will be jeopardized by a DUI arrest or conviction for reasons other than loss of the ability to drive.
-Corporate officers, public figures, professional athletes,or employees with security clearances or in sensitive positions may find, if the matter comes to the attention of the media, that the impact of the resultant adverse publicity is more damaging to the career than the actual “legal” consequences of a DUI.
-The author of this article has represented individuals so situated.
+Corporate officers, public figures, professional athletes, or employees with security clearances or in sensitive positions may find, if the matter comes to the attention of the media, that the impact of the resultant adverse publicity is more damaging to the career than the actual “legal” consequences of a DUI.
+Jon Fox of the Fox Law Firm has represented many individuals in this situation.
 Such cases must be defended well and handled carefully, with the objective of preserving the career while minimizing potential legal consequences.

 If you have fears about the impact of a DUI arrest or conviction upon your career, you should first determine, by obtaining the advice of experienced DUI defense counsel, the true potential consequences of your arrest and, with your lawyer, map out the best legal defense to the charge.
 Next, determine what the corporate policy is in the event of a DUI arrest or conviction so that you will not be terminated for failing to report an arrest IF you are required to do so.
 Take no steps without adequate professional advice.
 In some cases, additional steps might include contacting a union representative, or seeking independent representation by a lawyer versed in employment law.